 Emily Bayer-Pacht began working at Hoff Curtis in 2011.
 After working at the firm for almost a year, Emily was offered a trial court clerkship in Vermont.
-She accepted this position and worked at the trial level clerking for three judges in the Criminal, Family and Civil Divisions of the Vermont Superior Court in Franklin County.
+She accepted this position and worked at the trial level clerking for three judges in the Criminal, Family and Civil Divisions of the Vermont Superior Court.
 After a rewarding clerkship experience, Emily returned to Hoff Curtis as an Associate.

-Emily graduated magna cum laude from the Cardozo School of Law in New York City where she was managing editor of the Cardozo Law Reivew.
+Emily graduated magna cum laude, in the top 10% of her class, from the Cardozo School of Law in New York City where she was managing editor of the Cardozo Law Review.
 At the time of her graduation, Emily was awarded the Felix Frankfurter distinguished scholar award.
+During law school, Emily worked as a summer associate at Carter Ledyard & Milburn, a mid-sized firm in Manhattan's financial district.
+Emily was offered a full time associate position at Carter Ledyard following her law school graduation, but Emily chose to return to Vermont, where she grew up, and begin her legal career here at Hoff Curtis.
 Emily graduated magna cum laude from NYU in 2003 where she received her Bachelor's of Music in Violin Performance.

 Emily's father, John Pacht, was a founding partner of Hoff Curtis.
 He is now a trial court Judge in Vermont.
-Emily lives in Hinesburg with her husband, Bob Katims, and their three young children, Ella, Lillian and Clara.
+Emily lives in Hinesburg with her husband, Bob Katims, and their four young children, Ella, Lillian, Clara and Liam.